-Should a child be absent from school for a sickness that is transferable to others, it is important that the school nurse is notified (see our website for email).
+Should a child be absent from school for a sickness that is transferable to others, it is important that the secondary school nurse is notified - Ms Mong (mongkokanot@lannaist.ac.th).
 This is to ensure the health and safety of other children that may have come in contact with this child.
 Appropriate communication of any health risk will be provided to parents by the school.